11. Right to Acquire

 4.2.2 Landlords must draft their own standard letters for seeking the tenant’s confirmation to proceed with Right to Acquire, and for notifying their lenders of a sale.

 4.3.1 Landlords must ensure that all tenants living in Right to Acquire eligible properties are given information on Right to Acquire.
 Please refer to the Right to Acquire information booklet produced by the Agency.
-Providers should seek their own legal guidance on any information contained within the booklet.
+Landlords should seek their own legal guidance on any information contained within the booklet.

 4.3.2 Landlords must ensure that the requirements of Statutory Instrument 2005/1735 to provide tenants with information on the Right to Acquire are met.
 Landlords should note that they will not comply with this obligation by simply issuing the Agency’s information booklet, but will need to address all the information requirements set out in the Statutory Instrument.
 These include: